PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-user-portal-guide.md

 #### User Role Setting Page
 ![IMG_019]

--  Change the Role of the corresponding Namespace user or select the check box to the left of the corresponding Namespace non-user User ID (assign access) and click the Save button.
+-  Change the Role of the corresponding Namespace user or select the checkbox to the left of the corresponding Namespace non-user User ID (assign access) and click the Save button.

 ![IMG_020]
 ![IMG_021]